jarodz46/KettlerRacer9toZwift/README.md

 # Kettler Racer 9 to Zwift Bridge (BLE)

 This Node.js bridge connects older Kettler Racer 9 bikes to Zwift (or any FTMS-compatible app) via Bluetooth Low Energy.
+This software handles two-way communication, allowing Zwift to read your power/cadence and automatically adjust your bike's resistance to match the virtual terrain.
 It got developped and tested on a Raspberry Pi 2 W, so that's what I would recommend using.

 ## Prerequisites
 * Raspberry Pi (Zero W, 3, 4, or 5)